 - Vesterbro Neighborhood

 This neighborhood is right by our hotel and it is so cute!
 Very family oriented neighborhood.
 Again, the houses are so cute and definitely has a charming feel to it.
 We went to this area for brunch.

 This is Copenhagen’s main train station.
 The station is also right next to our hotel and this is where you will go if you want to take day trips (i.e. Malmo, Sweden) or prefer to explore Copenhagen through public transportation.

 Out of all the places we went to for breakfast/brunch, this one was our favorite.
 It’s also available for lunch and dinner.
 The decor is really cute and modern.
 They’re known for their stencil art coffee.
 It’s so cute and the coffee was delicious too.
 I got the Green Bowl and it was the perfect mixture of healthy with lots of delicious flavor.
 It is right by Nyhavn.

 - Coffee Collective

 This is a popular coffee shop.
 They have a few locations.
 I went to the one right by Stroget.
 Very cute spot.

 - Copenhagen Hot Dogs (food stand)

 The copenhagen hot dogs are worth trying.
 They are different than the American hot dogs.
 The food stand we went to is located at the City Hall.
 It’s very easy to spot.
 During lunch time, they have long lines.
-We went during off hours and there was no wait time.
+Hence, we went during off hours and there was no wait time.